Viren070/Corbettmaths-5-a-day/README.md

-# Corbettmaths 5 a day
+# Corbettmaths Program
-Opens the pdf page for the Corbettmaths 5-a-day with selectable dates.

-I was bored and made this.
+Opens PDF pages or copies the link to them according to the users selection in the program

 ### **Instructions to use**:
 - Download the application file from the latest release and run it.
-Run the 'Corbettmaths 5 a day' application within the extracted file.
+Run the 'Corbettmaths Program' application within the extracted file.
 - Select the inputs from the dropdown menus
-- either click load PDF which opens the pdf page on a new tab or click copy link which copies the link onto your clipboard.
+- either click Open which opens the pdf page on a new tab or click copy link which copies the link onto your clipboard.